A. L. Rowse: Personal attitudes

 The diary excerpts published in 2003 reveal that "he was an overt even rather proud homosexual in a pre-Wolfenden age, fascinated by young policemen and sailors, obsessively speculating on the sexual proclivities of everyone he meets".
 Much later, following retirement, he said, "of course, I used to be a homo; but now, when it doesn't matter, if anything I'm a hetero".

 He was aware of his own intelligence from earliest childhood, and obsessed that others either did not accept this fact, or not quickly enough.
 The diaries describe what he said were "a series of often inane jealousies".

 He described a "Slacker State": "I don't want to have my money scalped off me to maintain other people's children.
 I don't like other people; I particularly don't like their children; I deeply disapprove of their proliferation making the globe uninhabitable.
 The fucking idiots – I don't want to pay for their fucking."

 Literary career

 Rowse's first book was On History, a Study of Present Tendencies published in 1927 as the seventh volume of Kegan Paul's Psyche Miniature General Series.
 In 1931 he contributed to T. S. Eliot's quarterly review The Criterion.
 In 1935 he co-edited Charles Henderson's Essays in Cornish History for the Clarendon Press.
 His best-seller was his first volume of autobiography, A Cornish Childhood, first published by Jonathan Cape in 1942, which has gone on to sell nearly half a million copies worldwide.
 It describes his hard struggle to get to the University of Oxford and his love/hate relationship with Cornwall.

+From the 1940s to the 1970s, he served as the General Editor for the popular "Teach Yourself History" and "Men and their Times" series, published by the English Universities Press.